 Here are Tanith’s tips for being the best playmate for your child…

 Just because the children are at school all day doesn’t mean you shouldn’t make time for play.
 If you schedule daily regular ‘special’ playtime with your child, you will keep up your bond and understand their world better.
 Playing with your children will even result in better behaviour because they will feel secure in the knowledge that every day you are setting aside time especially for them.

 That way you are down ontheir level and they know you are fully committed to taking part.
 Put your phone away, or preferably leave it in another room, so your child knows you have their undivided attention and they can relax into the flow of the activity.

 As parents, we spend a lot of time telling our kids what to do – so let play be the arena where THEY make the decisions.
-If you are stuck for ideas, turn to websites like kindernauts.co.uk, which has a library of fun playtime ideas for both parents and children.
+If you are stuck for ideas, turn to websites or Pinterest which have a library of fun playtime ideas for both parents and children.
 Let your child make the choice as to what they fancy doing.
 By giving kids a short time when they are in charge, they won’t need to take control so much at other times.
 So ultimately you may also see fewer tantrums.

 Having a good play is about the process of having fun, not about worrying about how perfect the craft project is or turning it into a lesson.
 Kids are already learning everything they need to know by interacting with you, using team-work and letting their imaginations run free.